amckennafoster/nbidata/docs/workflow/workflow.md

 - Wrangler: The NBI committee member who facilitates an NBI funded (or other) researcher's work and has the most knowledge of the individual project.

-- Ringleader: The NBI committee member who is responsible for uploading each year's worth of research outputs.
+- Uploader: The NBI committee member who is responsible for uploading each year's worth of research outputs.

 **Researcher Responsibilities:**